siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## HCL OneTest Server

-The HCL OneTest Server plug-in imports test results as metrics into the UrbanCode Velocity server.
+The HCL OneTest Server plug-in imports test results as metrics into the DevOps Velocity server.

 ---